meirwah/awesome-incident-response/README.md

 ### Other Tools

+* [Cortex](https://thehive-project.org) - Cortex allows you to analyze observables such as IP and email addresses, URLs, domain names, files or hashes one by one or in bulk mode using a Web interface.
+Analysts can also automate these operations using its REST API.
 * [Crits](https://crits.github.io/) - a web-based tool which combines an analytic engine with a cyber threat database
 * [Fenrir](https://github.com/Neo23x0/Fenrir) - Fenrir is a simple IOC scanner.
 It allows scanning any Linux/Unix/OSX system for IOCs in plain bash.
 Created by the creators of THOR and LOKI
 * [Fileintel](https://github.com/keithjjones/fileintel) - Pull intelligence per file hash